Since Krefeld is an impoverished, de-industrialized city of only 235,000 people, it does not seem like a likely place for an opera company.

 Perhaps the view from the lobby would be more interesting in the summer with the fountain turned on.

 The opera I saw in Krefeld was Norma by Vincenzo Bellini (1801-1835), with Barbara Dobrzanska in the title role.
 This is a challenging opera for such a small theater, but I thought they did it very well.
-I have seen different stagings of Norma in Karlsruhe and Berlin (and soon in Frankfurt).
+I have seen different stagings of Norma in Karlsruhe and Berlin, and most recently in Frankfurt in an excellent production by Cristof Loy.

 Norma is a bel canto opera and the singing really is beautiful but the plot is often criticized.
 It takes place in ancient Gaul under the Roman occupation.
 Especially in the Berlin staging, I kept expecting Asterix and Obelix to pop up from behind the bushes at any minute.
 Norma is the head priestess of the Gauls, but she is secretly in love with the Roman governor and has even borne him two children.
 (We are asked to believe that nobody in the small Gallic village has noticed this.)